rails/rails/guides/source/0-0-0-0-0_getting_started.md

 ruby 2.7.0
 ```

 Rails requires Ruby version 2.7.0 or later.
-It is preferred to use latest Ruby version.
+It is preferable that you use the latest Ruby version (currently v 3.1.0).
-If the version number returned is less than that number (such as 2.3.7, or 1.8.7),
+If the version number returned (see the example above) is less than that number (such as 2.3.7, or 1.8.7),
 you'll need to install a fresh copy of Ruby.

-To install Rails on Windows, you'll first need to install [Ruby Installer](https://rubyinstaller.org/).
+To install Rails on Windows, you'll first need to install the [Ruby Installer](https://rubyinstaller.org/).

-For more installation methods for most Operating Systems take a look at
+More installation methods for other Operating Systems can be found at
 [ruby-lang.org](https://www.ruby-lang.org/en/documentation/installation/).

 #### Installing SQLite3